6.14. jules_snow.nml

 Scheme used to calculate the rate of growth of snow grains.

-Setting it to 1 invokes the scheme for growth of snow grains proposed by Taillandier et al. (2007) for equitemperature metamorphism.
-This is significantly slower than the default scheme at low temperatures.
+2. Invokes the scheme for growth of snow grains proposed by Taillandier et al. (2007) for equitemperature metamorphism.
+Growth is significantly slower than the default scheme at low temperatures.

 JULES_SNOW::i_relayer_opt